BlueM/cliclick/README.markdown

                 - volume-down
                 - volume-up
               Example: “kp:return” will hit the return key.

+      tc:x,y  Will TRIPLE-CLICK at the point with the given coordinates.
+              Example: “tc:12,34” will triple-click at the point with x coordinate 12 and y coordinate 34.
+Instead of x and y values, you may also use “.”, which means: the current position.
+              Note: If you find that this does not work in a target application, please try if double-clicking plus single-clicking does.

       ku:keys Will trigger a KEY UP event for a comma-separated list of modifier keys.
 Possible keys are:
                 - alt